makervinod/makervinod/README.md

 ## 👋 Hi, I’m Vinod

+I'm an Entrepreneur & a self-taught software & embedded developer.

 I make Things, PCB Designs, 3D Designs, WebApps & much more.

 You can reach me on [Instagram](instagram.com/maker.vinod) or email me on maker.vinodm@gmail.com

 Check out my website at: [https://makervinod.in](https://.makervinod.in)